 Experiencing emotional pain registers in the same area of the brain as physical pain.
 Still, our first instinct is often to ignore what we’re feeling and show a “brave face” to avoid being judged or seen as weak or lacking resilience.

 There is power in getting real about how we feel.
-Checking in on our emotions, becoming aware of their effects and naming them accurately helps us understand how we’re feeling.
+Checking in on our emotions, becoming aware of their effects, and naming them accurately helps us understand how we’re feeling.
 Expressing and dealing with our uncomfortable emotions can make us feel better but how does that work?

-By putting our feelings into words we can reduce the intensity of negative emotions by decreasing activity in the part of our brain driving fear and stress responses and make these emotions more manageable.
-The psychologist Dan Siegel calls this strategy “name it to tame it!“ Acknowledging and labelling emotions allows us to step back and make choices about what to do with them.
+By putting our feelings into words we can reduce the intensity of negative emotions by decreasing activity in the part of our brain driving fear and stress responses and making these emotions more manageable.
+The psychologist Dan Siegel calls this strategy “name it to tame it!“ Acknowledging and labeling emotions allows us to step back and make choices about what to do with them.
 So next time a difficult emotion comes up, start by getting real and naming it.
 This allows the cognitive function to kick in and tame it.

 Employers have an important role to play in supporting the well-being of their teams.
 At Groundswell, we show up for our teammates.
 It is not unusual to see employees send flowers or cakes to cheer someone up or deliver a pet care package for a colleague’s furry friend that’s not feeling well.
 Building a sense of community and psychological safety allows us to be authentic and #GetReal with each other.

 Groundswell supports mental wellness through an Employee and Family Assistance Program.
 Counseling is available in 100 languages and includes relationship, parenting, substance abuse, legal, financial, depression, stress and anxiety counseling, and life coaching.
 Monthly webinars, workshops, and a library of articles and courses are available on the website and app to ensure there is something of value for everyone.